mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 Now that we're more familiar with basic wiring, we'll add a button to our circuit so we can turn an LED or piezo on and off.

+#Quick recap:

+##Revisiting Workshop Goals:

+**In this workshop, we:**

+* Learned about maker spaces, critical making, and physical computing practices in higher education and beyond

+* Became familiar with Arduino's vocabulary and basic setup

+* Built a basic circuit and ran a basic program on the Arduino

+* Added complexity to our circuits to prepare for accommodating more types of sensors and actuators

+* ...and considered further possibilities for physical computing-style projects.

 #To keep on learning...

 Join us at [Monday Maker Hours](https://gcdi.commons.gc.cuny.edu/monday-maker-hours/) at the [GC Maker Space](https://gcdi.commons.gc.cuny.edu/gc-maker-space/), located in the [GC Digital Scholarship Lab](https://gcdsl.commons.gc.cuny.edu/), Room 7414 at The Graduate Center, CUNY.
 We have Arduinos, a variety of sensors, LEDs, piezos, and other physical computing equipment for experimenting and project prototyping.
 All levels and perspectives welcome!
 [Contact us](https://docs.google.com/forms/d/e/1FAIpQLSeLwRoCkz5NPPLh0vYMOQPqyA5H3fbWn5ga2-F8M-pQvrg5IA/viewform?c=0&w=1) for more information.

+#One more thing: we want your feedback!

+##Please fill out our feedback form [here](https://docs.google.com/forms/d/e/1FAIpQLSfNW2FJXd236V3zCtJXHLiJrKETEXqVms-qTxHaYN_h8GCA_A/viewform).
+Thank you for coming to our workshop!